tanthai028/Corona-Search/README.md

 # Usage
 For your convenience, here is how you could do it in UNIX environment.

-1. First compile:$ gcc coronasearch.c
+1. First compile: gcc coronasearch.c
 2. After compilation, to run the program, you would type the following command: a.exe

 # Output